 HTTP Server and Request Routing

-See the code for this post on the shreder repository.
+Code for this post lives on the shreder branch.

 HTTP Server and Request Routing